Ranged Marquis: Jin dynasty

 The Jin dynasty inherited the noble titles of Cao Wei including the twenty ranks of peerage hierarchy and the five ranks of peerage hierarchy.
 During this period, ranged marquises were divided into three grades: District Marquises, Township Marquises and Neighborhood Marquises.
 Marquises lost marquisates but kept feeding fiefs and courtiers such as household aide (家丞 Jiā Chéng) and cadet (庶子 Shù Zǐ).
 The five peers rank in the first rank and the second rank respectively, while district marquises represent the third rank, township marquises as the fourth and neighborhood marquises as the fifth.

-Southern Dynasties period
+Southern dynasties period

 The nobility system of the Liu Song dynasty is the same as that of the Jin dynasty.
 The Southern Qi dynasty abolished the District Marquis grade of ranged marquises.
 The remaining two marquis grade is the eighth rank of nobility hierarchy in the Chen dynasty.
-The Sui dynasty conquered Chen dynasty and abolished the last ranged marquises in 589.
+The Sui dynasty conquered the Chen dynasty and abolished the last ranged marquises in 589.